mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 While TAS was created with the needs (and money) of well–off businesspersons and minor nobles in mind, it has gradually come to cater to a more ordinary class of person.
-Anyone can rent a room in most TAS facilities, but the Member’s Lounge and the special facilities (which generally include accurate and up to date local information on what’s really going on) are reserved for members.
+Anyone can rent a room in most TAS facilities, but the Member's Lounge and the special facilities (which generally include accurate and up to date local information on what's really going on) are reserved for members.
 Membership can be awarded for service or, as cynics claim, for being someone TAS would like to have as a member.
-It can also be bought for a straight one million Credits, though some candidates are ‘blackballed’ after paying for various reasons.
+It can also be bought for a straight one million Credits, though some candidates are 'blackballed' after paying for various reasons.

-TAS publishes JTAS – the Journal of the Travellers’ Aid Society.
+TAS publishes JTAS – the Journal of the Travellers' Aid Society.
 This is a well–respected news and current events journal, with features on interesting people and places across Charted Space.
-The ‘open’ version can be bought by anyone and helps fund the reporters and the society itself.
+The 'open' version can be bought by anyone and helps fund the reporters and the society itself.
 Members have access to a slightly more comprehensive version and the JTAS archives, which are very extensive and contain information on a wide range of subjects.

-TAS is in no way a secret society, nor is it a ‘universal siblinghood of Travellers’.
+TAS is in no way a secret society, nor is it a 'universal siblinghood of Travellers'.
 There is no guarantee that an influential person staying in a TAS hostel will want to talk to a down–at–heel adventurer just because they are both TAS members.
 However, it at least provides a place where interesting and perhaps useful people can be met if